sony/nnabla-examples/graph-neural-networks/Graph U-Nets/README.md

 This is nnabla implementation of Graph U-Nets

 Reference
-- Gao, Hongyang, and Shuiwang Ji.
-"Graph U-Nets."
-ICML.
-2019.
+- Hongyang Gao and Shuiwang Ji, "Graph U-Nets," ICML 2019.
 - [PyTorch Implementation of Graph U-Nets](https://github.com/HongyangGao/Graph-U-Nets)

 ## Dataset and Task